 Though Westra is right that we lack data that directly bear on the frequency of mindreading errors, there are experimental paradigms that could be adapted to test this.
 We will have to wait for those data.
 In the meantime, to be a bit more speculative, in general we should expect our mindreading abilities to be adaptive.
 It would be surprising if our mindreading abilities were so bad they were maladaptive.
-I do not typically go in for evolutionary just-so stories.
+Typically, I do not go in for evolutionary just-so stories.
 But if our readers will allow just one intuitively plausible speculation, I would venture to guess that the adaptive function of mindreading has more to do with promoting (individual and group) social wellbeing than accuracy per se.
 If this is right, then mindreading can be both adaptive and not particularly accurate in some contexts.
 I shall elaborate.

 Although there is no agreed upon timeline for when the capacity for mindreading evolved in human history, it is uncontroversial to say that it evolved in a time when humans lived in relatively small groups of similar and often genetically-related people.
 This implies that mindreading evolved to be useful in the context of small groups of similar people.
 Indeed, the empirical evidence suggests that we are less likely to make mindreading errors when we mindread familiar and similar people.
 In an evolutionary context of small, tight-knit social groups, outsiders would almost always represent competition and threat.
 It would make sense to treat people in your small, homogenous social group very differently from people outside that group.
 Thus, it is easy to see how in-group/out-group dynamics I describe in the book would emerge, e.g., stereotypes, implicit/explicit biases, dehumanization.
 The tendency to treat out-group members very differently has deleterious effects on the accuracy of mindreading, but it solidifies the social bonds of the in-group especially in contexts of threat or competition.
 If this is right, mindreading should be fairly accurate within small, homogenous groups but less accurate in large, diverse groups while still serving the adaptive function of promoting social wellbeing.

 We no longer live in very small, homogenous groups of people, of course.
-Pretty recently in history, we have shifted from very small, homogeneous groups to large, geographically broad, and demographically diverse social circles.
+Pretty recently in evolutionary history, we have shifted from very small, homogeneous groups to large, geographically broad, and demographically diverse social circles.
 We now regularly encounter people of different races, nationalities, religions, different cultural practices, expressive behaviors, and social norms.
 If my speculative story is right, the mindreading skills that were adaptive in small, homogenous groups may be less accurate in contemporary social environments.

 Thanks again to Evan Westra for his clear, insightful, and important commentary.
 His work is, as always, a pleasure to engage with.
 My hope is that this dialogue spurs more experimental and theoretical work on the accuracy of mindreading.